Explicit Rieffel induction modules for quantum groups: Introduction

 \section{Introduction}

 Let $G$ be a locally compact group and $B$ a closed subgroup of $G$.
 One can build unitary representations of $G$ from those of $B$ with the unitary induction procedure due to Mackey \cite{Mackey}, who also developed the concept of imprimitivity.
 Rieffel \cite{Rieffel} gave an alternative and more general formulation in the $C^*$-algebraic setting by using $C^*$-Hilbert modules.
-In short, there exists a Hilbert $C^*(B)$-module $\mathcal{E}(G)$, with a left unitary action of $C^*(G)$, such that for a unitary representation of $\mathbb{B}$ on any Hilbert module $V$, $\mathcal{E}(\mathbb{G})\otimes_{C^*(B)}V$ is the induced unitary representation of $G$.
+In short, there exists a Hilbert $C^*_u(B)$-module $\mathcal{E}(G)$, with a left representation of $C^*_u(G)$, such that for a unitary representation of $B$ on any Hilbert module $V$, $\mathcal{E}(G)\otimes_{C^*_u(B)}V$ corresponds to the induced unitary representation of $G$.

 In the case where $\mathbb{G}$ is a locally compact quantum group and $\mathbb{B}$ a closed quantum subgroup, induction procedures have been developed by Kustermans \cite{Kustermans} and Vaes \cite{Vaes}.
 Vaes was able to formulate this in a wide framework and to state imprimitivity theorems.
-In this paper we develop an approach closer to the original one of Rieffel, by directly defining the induction module $\mathcal{E}(G)$.
+In this paper we develop an approach closer to the original one of Rieffel, by directly defining the induction module $\mathcal{E}(\GG)$.

-The main difficulty is that, unless $\mathbb{B}$ is also an open subgroup of $\mathbb{G}$ (the case treated in \cite{Kalantar}), we don't have an inclusion of $C^*(\mathbb{B})$ into $C^*(\mathbb{G})$ and so it is not possible to define a conditional expectation from $C^*(\mathbb{G})$ to $C^*(\mathbb{B})$.
+The main difficulty is that, unless $\mathbb{B}$ is also an open subgroup of $\mathbb{G}$ (the case treated in \cite{Kalantar}), we don't have an inclusion of $C^*_u(\mathbb{B})$ into $C^*_u(\mathbb{G})$ and so it is not possible to define a conditional expectation from $C^*_u(\mathbb{G})$ to $C^*_u(\mathbb{B})$.
 In his original paper Rieffel avoided this issue by considering the convolution algebra $C_c(G)$ of compactly supported functions on $G$, instead of the full space $C^*(G)$.
 Then he defined a weak conditional expectation $C_c(G)\rightarrow C_c(B)$.